HAAVEN Shared Housing is the most effective, efficient and immediate solution to end homelessness.

-There are 60,000 homeless people living on the streets of Los Angeles.
-And while each has a different reason for being there, all 60,000 have one thing in common: they lack the support they need to work through the trauma that made them homeless in the first place.
+There are more than 60,000 homeless people living on the streets of Los Angeles.
+And while each has a different reason for being there, all have one thing in common: they lack the support they need to work through the trauma that made them homeless in the first place.

-Haaven provides the critical support - housing, peer motivation and community - people need to get off the streets, stay off the streets and get their lives back on track.
+Haaven provides the critical support - housing, peer advocacy and community - people need to get off the streets, stay off the streets and get their lives back on track.

 Our shared housing model provides homes to people who don't have one, at a cost they can afford.
 We provide welcoming, well-maintained and comfortable living spaces, complete with gardens, outdoor seating areas, and fully outfitted kitchens.
 Because Haaven means shelter, safety and a second chance for residents, every aspect of our homes is systemized and structured to promote a culture of recovery.